zhanymkanov/marketplace_parser/README.md

 # How it works
 ## Parser steps
-1. Crawl products JSON lists
+1. Use Products API to get JSON List of the products
-2. Crawl reviews based on products list
+2. Use Products JSON List to crawl Products Specifications from HTML pages
-3. Crawl laptops, PCs, smartphones specs based on products list
+3. Use Products JSON List to request Reviews API for every product
-4. Cleans the collected JSON files and extracts valuable information from the specifications
+4. Clean the collected JSON files and extract valuable information from the specifications
-5. Dumps data into the database
+5. Dump data into the database

 ### Comment on API access
 <i>